Sex

 Marin/PhotoAlto Agency RF Collections/Getty Images

-Weiss notes that hard thrusting is OK, but you should proceed with caution.
+Weiss notes that hard thrusting is OK during pregnancy, but you should proceed with caution.
 “Vaginal sex is safe, but for some women, the cervix has more gland tissue and will spot or bleed,” Weiss says.
 If a bout of rough sex leaves a little blood on the sheets, keep an eye on it.
 If it doesn’t become a heavier flow and stops on its own, your cervix may have just been a little sensitive to all of the extra thrusting.

 2

-As long as it’s consensual, Weiss adds that there is no problem with enjoying some spanking while pregnant.
-For some women, doggie style is a better position for pregnancy sex, so adding in a few little spanks may make it all the more pleasurable.
-Just be sure to spank in safe areas, such as the butt, and stay away from your belly.
-“It’s all about comfort for the woman in relation to her abdomen,” OB/GYN Dr. Kim Langdon, MD, tells Romper.
-“I would not recommend trying new ‘things’ for the first time in pregnancy.”
+As long as it’s consensual, there is no problem with enjoying some spanking while pregnant, Weiss says.
+For some women, doggy style is a better position for pregnancy sex, so adding in a few little spanks may make it all the more pleasurable.
+Just be sure to spank in safe areas, like on the butt, and stay away from your belly.

 3